Top 7 Venture Capital Firms Investing in Generative AI Startups

 4. Propel

-The firm supports companies from seed to late stage, with a portfolio that includes major successes like Coinbase and DocuSign.
-Their investments often feature companies that have achieved public listings or generate over $100 million in annual revenue, showing a clear focus on businesses with significant scaling potential.
+The firm has a clear focus on FinTech and InsurTech, backing companies from seed to late-stage rounds.
+Their portfolio includes major successes like Coinbase and DocuSign, which are among the companies Propel highlights as generating over $100 million in annual revenue, signaling a focus on businesses with a clear path to significant scale.

 - Geographical presence: San Francisco, California